pgtinsley/Identity-Leakage/README.md

 The pipeline for identity leakage mitigation (for all modalities) follows this general set of steps:

 * Locate and/or curate the set of authentic training images for a given generative model.
 We use `stylegan2-ada` in most of our work (occasionally `stylegan3`).
-* Extract features for the training/authentic images (facial embeddings, iris codes, minutiae).
+* Extract features for the training/authentic images (facial embeddings, iris codes, fingerprint minutiae).
 	* For face, we have used AdaFace, ArcFace and VeriFace templates - among others.
 	* For iris, we have used HBSIF and VeriEye templates - among others.
 	* For fingerprint, we have used NBIS and VeriFinger templates - among others.